pearmini/genji/docs/reference/directives.md

 # Directives

-Options for code blocks, in the format of
+Options for code blocks, in the format of:

 ````md
 ```lang d d1 d2 ...